ksuryakrishna/Socket-Programming/README.md

 		- Closes the socket
 	7. makefile
 		- make all: compiles all the source cpp codes and creates object files
-		- make <filename>: compiles a particular source cpp code
-			eg: "make central" compiles the source code of the central server
 		- make clean: deletes all the object files previously created

 e.
 Format of messages: